 \subsection{Main results}

-Our first main result is a quantitative quantum soundness theorem for all multipartite compiled nonlocal games, providing bounds for finite security levels.
-For a given security parameter $\lambda$, we define an \emph{efficient} prover as one implementable in quantum-polynomial-time (QPT), i.e., by a quantum circuit of size $\poly(\lambda)$, and we call a function \emph{negligible}, denoted $\negl(\lambda)$, if it vanishes faster than the reciprocal of any polynomial in $\lambda$.
+Our first main result is a quantitative quantum soundness theorem for multipartite compiled nonlocal games, providing bounds for finite security levels.
+For a given security parameter $\lambda$, we define an \emph{efficient} prover as one implementable in quantum-polynomial time (QPT), i.e., by a quantum circuit of size $\poly(\lambda)$.
+We call a function \emph{negligible}, denoted $\negl(\lambda)$, if it vanishes faster than the reciprocal of any polynomial in $\lambda$.

 \begin{maintheorem}[\cref{cor:kpartite_QuantumSoundness}] Let $k, \lambda \in \mathds{N}$, let $\cG$ be a $k$-partite nonlocal game with optimal commuting-operator quantum score $\gamevalueqcopt{\cG}$, and let $\cG_{\comp}$ be its compiled version.
 Let $S = (S_{\lambda})_{\lambda}$ be any strategy employed by an efficient prover, and denote by $\gamevalueCompile{\lambda}{\cG_{\comp}, S}$ its compiled Bell score.